How To Start an Indoor Herb Garden

 Pruning and Harvesting

 Even if you’re not planning on using the herbs, it’s a good idea to occasionally cut back the plant.
 Once again about a third or so to be safe.
-Regular pruning encourages healthy growth, and also helps prevent pests from taking hold.
+Regular pruning encourages healthy growth and also helps prevent pests from taking hold.
 If you don’t plan on using the herbs right away most can be frozen for some time to be used at a later date without much flavor loss.

 Encouraging Winter Growth

 The best way to counteract this is to make sure your plants are getting enough light.
 During the winter natural light is often less intense.
-This means it’s up to use the gardener to give our plants the light it needs to continue growing.
+This means it’s up to us the gardener to give our plants the light it needs to continue growing.
 This often means using grow lights, but could also be relocating the plants to a brighter location.

 You’ll also want to avoid any overly cold and drafty areas.
 These can cause damage to your plant and stunt its growth.
 Lastly, as mentioned above, watch out for humidity issues which are more likely to occur in the winter.